PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 SpeedScan workers are independent and look for the best scans they reach under the speed limit.
 The priority is initial scans, TTH, and then spawns.
 If a worker can not reach an initial scan under the speed limit, it will do a TTH search.
 If it can't do an initial scan or a TTH search, it will scan for new pokemon spawns, so all workers are always doing their best to find pokemon.
 Always put -speed in the command line.

+> How long does the initial scan take?

+With sufficient workers, the initial scan to find all the spawnpoints should be completed in a little over an hour.

 > How does Speedscan find the time_til_hidden or TTH?

 At the last minute or so of a Pokemon spawn, the servers include a time stamp of when the pokemon will disappear, called the time_til_hidden (TTH).
 Until the TTH is found, spawns are scanned twice -- once when they first spawn and again at the end of their spawn window to find the time_til_hidden and get the exact spawn time.
 Speed Scan searches for the TTH by doing a search between the last seen time and 15 minutes after.
 If the spawn isn't there at this time, it searches again between that last seen time and earliest unseen time.
 Next check is between those times again, and so on.
 This reduces the time where the TTH could be by about half every search, so it should find the TTH within five or so searches.